A note from Chedd (Spry Fox's CEO)

 Not part of that note, but also important

 Please *don't* email Support if your save gets goofed up because of time traveling.
-I'm sorry, but we're a small company and don't have the manpower to fix it; you will have to get yourself unstuck or start over.
+I'm sorry, but we're a small studio and don't have the manpower to fix it; you will have to get yourself unstuck or start over.

 Things that may possibly fix themselves